Skip to content ↓

 Curriculum Intent:

-The school provides a broad and balanced curriculum planned in accordance with the National Curriculum which teaches all children key skills, concepts and attitudes and develops their knowledge and understanding across all curriculum areas.
+The school provides a broad and balanced curriculum planned in accordance with the National Curriculum, which teaches all children key skills, concepts and attitudes and develops their knowledge and understanding across all curriculum areas.

 Mathematics is a life skill and provides a way of viewing and making sense of the world.
 It can be used to analyse and communicate information and ideas and to tackle a range of practical tasks and real life problems.
 We want the children at Bitterne Manor Primary School to enjoy learning mathematical concepts.
-We use Mathematics to enrich the children's learning experiences and to provide them with a useful tool for everyday life.
+We use Mathematics to enrich children's learning experiences and to provide them with a useful tool for everyday life.

 The intent of our curriculum is to: